The miniDSP Device Console¶

 1. Purchase the Dirac Live upgrade¶

 After you press the Buy Upgrade button, miniDSP Device Console will wait for an acknowledgement from the payment system.
-If you decide not to proceed with the upgrade, click the back-arrow button near the top left of the purchase screen and the Device Console will return to normal operation.
+If you decide not to proceed with the upgrade, click the back-arrow button near the top left of the purchase screen.
+Here is an example:

 If you just close the payment window, Device Console will wait 30 minutes for the acknowledgement; in that case, quit and restart the Device Console application.